7 Leadership traits of successful people that all start with a ‘P’

 It has been the buzz concept in leadership over the past five or so years off the back of Simon Sineks TED Talk

 Start with WHY?
 What is your WHY?
-Without a deep-seated purpose driving your leadership, you will never achieve an optimal level of effectiveness and results.
+Without a deep-seated purpose of driving your leadership, you will never achieve an optimal level of effectiveness and results.

 People management is now, without doubt, the number skill of an effective leader, and having the ability to sell and articulate both your own why, and overall why of the vision that everyone is working towards is beyond crucial.